-96. Several operators are normally involved in a prepaid card programme.
+84. A number of operators are normally involved in a prepaid card programme.
 These include:

-Operator Description acquirer The person which maintains the relationship with the retailer, provides the infrastructure needed for accepting a card payment (e.g., access to the point of sale ( POS ) terminal or the payment services supporting an e-commerce website) and normally operates the account in which the proceeds of the sale transaction are deposited. distributor/ retailer The person that sells, provides, or arranges for the sale of, prepaid cards on behalf of the issuer to customers .
+Operator Description acquire The person which maintains the relationship with the retailer, provides the infrastructure needed for accepting a card payment (e.g. access to the point of sale (POS) terminal or the payment services supporting an e-commerce website) and normally operates the account in which the proceeds of the sale transaction are deposited. distributor/retailer The person that sells, provides, or arranges for the sale of, prepaid cards on behalf of the issuer to customers .
 Distributors may also offer a separate range of services to these customers . payment network operator The person that provides the technical platform to perform transactions with the card at ATMs or points of sale at merchants. issuer The person that issues prepaid cards and against which the customer has a claim for redemption or withdrawal of funds. programme manager The person responsible for establishing and managing the prepaid card programme in cooperation with a bank or electronic money institution.
-The programme manager usually markets the prepaid cards and establishes relationships with banks and distributors or customers , and in many cases provides the data processing capability.
-Some prepaid card issuers manage their card programmes themselves (i.e., without using programme managers). agent For the purposes of this section of the Handbook , the agent is any person that issues prepaid cards on behalf of the issuer (the principal), whether by contract with, or under the direction of, the principal.
+The programme manager usually markets the prepaid cards and establishes relationships with banks and distributors or customers, and in many cases provides the data processing capability.
+Some prepaid card issuers manage their card programmes themselves (i.e. without using programme managers). agent For the purposes of this section, the agent is any person that issues prepaid cards on behalf of the issuer (the principal), whether by contract with, or under the direction of, the principal.

+85. Article 1 of the EU Electronic Money Directive 2009 (defined in this section as the Directive)

-97. Article 1 of the [EU Directive](#) stipulates that the activity of issuing electronic money falls within its scope.
+stipulates that the activity of issuing electronic money falls within the scope of the Directive.

 Categories of electronic money issuers include:

-- › credit institutions;
+- › credit institutions

-- › electronic money institutions (defined in Article 2 of the EU Directive as a legal person that has been granted authorisation to issue electronic money); and
+- › electronic money institutions (defined in Article 2 of the Directive as a legal person that has been granted authorisation to issue electronic money) and

 - › post office giro institutions.

-98. An issuer will be considered to carry on a supervised business in or from within Jersey where it does so through a physical presence on the island or through a Jersey-based agent.
+86. An issuer will be considered to carry on a supervised business in or from within Jersey where it does so through a physical presence on the island or through a Jersey-based agent.